Access to biological material from MoBa

 4. Currently, MoBa does not allow biological materials to be sent to countries outside the EU/EEA.
 Laboratories that are subject to European legislation (GDPR) must therefore be used.
 The applicant / PI must enter into necessary agreements with the laboratory where the samples are to be analysed.

 Delivery of biological material

-The process for extracting biological material consists of two parts:
+The process for extracting biological material consists of several parts: